 Technology overview

-Rather than presenting users with a million options to set up a telephony system, we have opted to design basic but powerful telephony applications that can be used with a great degree of flexibility in most common content management systems.
+Rather than presenting users with a million options to set up a telephony system, we have opted to design basic but powerful telephony applications that can be used with a great degree of flexibility.
+We have put special emphasis on the user interface and lowering the cost of interfacing with the GSM network.

 For a more technical view of the architecture view the schematics published on the Freedom Fone demo website.